blackyboy/RedHat-Centos-Common-Stuffs/Step-by-Step-how-to-setup-a-DNS-Server-in-RHEL-6.2-6.4-6.5-Using-Bind.md

 DNS will resolve the host name for the particular IP address.

-Here I'm Using RHEL Server to Setup the DNS Server using BIND
+Here Im Using RHEL Server to Setup the DNS Server using BIND

 ```
 [root@masterdns ~]# lsb_release -a